MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Ordinary Differential Equations.
   - <details><summary>Digest</summary> Neural controlled differential equations (Neural CDEs) are state-of-the-art models for irregular time series.
 However, due to current implementations relying on non-causal interpolation schemes, Neural CDEs cannot currently be used in online prediction tasks; that is, in real-time as data arrives.
 This is in contrast to similar ODE models such as the ODE-RNN which can already operate in continuous time.
 Here we introduce and benchmark new interpolation schemes, most notably, rectilinear interpolation, which allows for an online everywhere causal solution to be defined.

+- The Principles of Deep Learning Theory. [[paper]](https://arxiv.org/abs/2106.10165)
+  - Daniel A. Roberts, Sho Yaida, Boris Hanin.
+  - Key Word: Bayesian Learning; Neural Tangent Kernel; Statistical Physics; Information Theory; Residual Learning; Book.
+  - <details><summary>Digest</summary> This book develops an effective theory approach to understanding deep neural networks of practical relevance.
+Beginning from a first-principles component-level picture of networks, we explain how to determine an accurate description of the output of trained networks by solving layer-to-layer iteration equations and nonlinear learning dynamics.

 - Why Do Pretrained Language Models Help in Downstream Tasks?
 An Analysis of Head and Prompt Tuning. [[paper]](https://arxiv.org/abs/2106.09226) [[code]](https://github.com/sangmichaelxie/pretraining_analysis)
   - Colin Wei, Sang Michael Xie, Tengyu Ma. *NeurIPS 2021*
   - Key Word: Natural Language Processing; Pre-training; Prompting.